danielbushman/danielbushman.github.io/_posts/2015-7-03-reactive-programming.md

 And throughout this whole transition we have the confidence that comes from owning a time machine.

-## Providing SDK for your services

-### Fault-tolerance

-Chaos Monkey.

-# Reactive Testing

-Last but not least, this all makes testing easier.
-If we test the framework well which allows us to write declaratively, then there is less to test regarding our specific use of the framework.

-The things we get with Reactive are like a fantasy wish list.
-It achieves this through the magic of making that list part of it's very definition.
-If it's not doing them, then it's not Reactive.

-The beauty is that it's not a wish list---it's a candy store.
-There are already a wide array of field-tested tools and processes to choose from.
-This isn't theoretical stuff, we'll look at a given set of some specific tools to realize these promises.

-# From Kafka [Storm?] to D3 and back again
 *"In theory, there is no difference between theory and practice.
-But, in practice, there is."*<br />
+But, in practice, there is."*
 --- Jan L. A. van de Snepscheut

-## Let's take it a step at a time

-### Thinking in Reactive

-### Let's see some examples (all along the way)

-{% highlight javascript %}
-var visualization = d3plus.viz()
-  .container("#viz")
-  .data(sample_data)
-  .type("line")
-  .id("name")
-  .y("value")
-  .x("year")
-  .attrs(attributes)
-  .color("hex")
-  .draw()
-{% endhighlight %}

 # Failure is good.
 Adapt!

-If you don't have the urge to rewrite the code you wrote <strike><span>2 years ago</span></strike> 6 months ago, you aren't keeping up.
+If you don't have the urge to rewrite the code you wrote <strike><span>2 years</span></strike> 6 months ago, you aren't keeping up.
 That's not to say that you *should* rewrite it, only that it should make you a little bit itchy to read it.

 You will fail.
 There, we got that of the way.
 You will fail your first time, and you won't get it right the second time either.
 Your third attempt will be acceptable, so that your fourth time you can nail it and then go clean up after yourself a little.
 Plan right now to be prepared for this.
 It's okay.
 You are entering a new world -- or maybe just conquering a new challenge.
 Failure is more than okay --- it's the path to excellence.